- Explore agile software development methodologies and approaches

 Bring your specific issues and problems to the training course for discussion as well.

 SQE Training recommends this class both as a prerequisite for those seeking ICAgile's Agile Testing certifications and those practitioners who recognize the need to focus on “being” agile in addition to “doing” agile.

 The audience includes software developers, software test professionals, project managers, business analysts, product managers, and line of business owners.
 No specific prerequisites are assumed; however, attendees are expected to have some software experience.

 Course Completion and Certification

-Upon completion of this course the attendee will be certified by the International Consortium of Agile (ICAgile) and awarded the ICAgile Professional designation.
+Upon completion of this course the attendee will be certified by the International Consortium for Agile (ICAgile) and awarded the ICAgile Professional (ICP) designation.
 Additionally, the certified attendees will be listed on the ICAgile website, indicating their Professional designation and that they have completed all the learning objectives associated with the Fundamentals of Agile track.
-This class is a prerequisite course to any of the ICAgile Tracks, including Certification in Agile Testing.
-PMI Certification holders are also eligible for 15 PDUs for attending this course.
+The ICAgile certification fee is included with your registration for your convenience.

 About the ICAgile